Sapein/opensplit-core/README.md

 #### Do you plan to eventually move entirely to livesplit-core?
    Potentially, however I do eventually plan to move away from livesplit-core, and only really rely on it for comptability with LiveSplit.

+#### Why do you use an insecure Crypto library?
+   Because I don't actually use it for the actual cryptography part, I just use it for the base64 portion of it.
+I would include it directly, or use a submodule, however due to the lack of actual license, I've decided it best to wait until I can either get a license from the Author, or just end up writing one on my own.
+However for the time being that library works.